rhymeyang/Se/docs/308B/Chapter05.md

 There are three principal types of DBMSs in use today: relational, object, and hierarchical.
 Each is described in this section.

-- **Relational Database Management Systems**
-  - Relational database management systems (RDBMSs) represent the most popular model used for DBMSs.
+**Relational Database Management Systems**<br/> Relational database management systems (RDBMSs) represent the most popular model used for DBMSs.
 A relational database permits the design of a structured, logical representation of information.

 Many relational databases are accessed and updated through the SQL (Structured Query Language) computer language.
 Standardized in ISO/IEC and ANSI standards, SQL is used in many popular relational DBMS products, including Oracle Database, Microsoft SQL Server, MySQL, and IBM DB2.

-- **RDBMS Basic Concepts**
-  - A relational database consists of one or more _tables_.
+**RDBMS Basic Concepts**<br/>A relational database consists of one or more _tables_.
 A table can be thought of as a simple list of records, like lines in a data file.
 The records in a table are often called _rows_.
 The different data items that appear in each row are usually called _fields_.

 A table often has a _primary key_.
 This is simply one of the table’s fields whose values are unique in the table.
 For example, a table of healthcare patient names can include each patient’s identification number, which can be made the primary key for the table.